 Legislative Goals

-- Support the elimination of barriers and support college and career pathway programs, concurrent enrollment, and dual credit options.
+- Continue to support modernized graduation requirements and the elimination of barriers to support flexible college and career pathway programs, including concurrent enrollment, dual credit options, and career tech opportunities.

-- Support an increase in teacher and support employee salaries, including related service providers, as well as operational costs with sustainable funding sources.
+- Support increased investments in operational costs and teacher and support employee salaries, including related service providers, with the goal of reaching the regional average for per pupil funding.

 - Oppose unfunded mandates and any attempts to divert public funds to non-public schools.